A casserole dish of hot cross buns in the back ground. There is one bun on a blue floral plate.

 Traditionally hot cross buns are filled with dried currants and candied citrus peel.
 But really it can be filled with what your family loves.

-For my recipe I have chosen to fill the hot cross buns with freshly grated lemon zest and raisins.
-Cooking and curating food and recipes for your home can be a deeply personal exercise.
+For my recipe I have chosen to fill the hot cross buns with freshly grated orange zest and raisins.
+Cooking and curating food and recipes for your home is deeply personal.
 So, please make this recipe your own.
-You can change up the spices, fruit mix-ins, and even the glaze!
-Maybe your new recipe will be the family favourite, to be passed down!

 Some fun alternatives for the traditional bun